Drapliks/DCHC/README.md

 nvidia nvidia-utils
 ```
 # Warning
-I made the config for myself so you may not need some packages, for example: ```unityhub, gnome-boxes, cmus```
+I made the config for myself so you may not need some packages, for example: ```unityhub, gnome-boxes, fastfetch```
 # Screenshot:
 ![](screenshot.jpg)